heroku/base-images/INSTALL.md

 Heroku Stack Images
 =========

-The provided `bin/cedar-14.sh` is the basis of a cedar stack image.
+The provided `cedar-14/bin/cedar-14.sh` is the basis of a cedar stack image.

-    cd stack-images
+    cd cedar-14
     vagrant up
     vagrant ssh